entur/shared-mobility-to-ref/README.md

     - **ConditionRequireOffboardingSteps::class**: Used if the transport operator wants a parking picture of the bike/scooter.
       Model: [ConditionRequireOffboardingSteps](src/main/kotlin/no/entur/shared/mobility/to/ref/dto/ConditionRequireOffboardingSteps.kt)
   - **state**: The state of the leg.
 When creating a one-stop booking this state should be set to ASSIGN_ASSET.
-Model: [LegState](src/main/kotlin/no/entur/shared/mobility/to/ref/dto/LegState.kt)
-  - **pricing** The pricing of the booking.
-Model: [Fare](src/main/kotlin/no/entur/shared/mobility/to/ref/dto/Fare.kt)
-    - **estimated**: Is this fare an estimation?
-    - **parts**: All the priced parts.
-Model: List of [FarePart](src/main/kotlin/no/entur/shared/mobility/to/ref/dto/FarePart.kt).
-  Pricing should be kept up to date during trip execution. departureTime, arrivalTime, actualDepartureTime and actualArrivalTime on the Booking is optional since Entur only use the variables from the [Leg](src/main/kotlin/no/entur/shared/mobility/to/ref/dto/Leg.kt).
+Model: [LegState](src/main/kotlin/no/entur/shared/mobility/to/ref/dto/LegState.kt) departureTime, arrivalTime, actualDepartureTime and actualArrivalTime on the Booking is optional since Entur only use the variables from the [Leg](src/main/kotlin/no/entur/shared/mobility/to/ref/dto/Leg.kt).